Ojaswy/Distributed-Tic-Tac-Toe/README.md

 • Players are teamed in the order which they join and the player connected first will be asked to make the first move

-• The Board will be a 3x3 square as seen below, and during your turn, you will be required to enter an integer between 1 and 9, and the corresponding block will be marked with your marker(x or o)
+• The Board will be a 3x3 square, and during your turn, you will be required to enter an integer between 1 and 9, and the corresponding block will be marked with your marker(x or o)